 In other words, your annual HSA contribution is pro-rated by the number of months you are eligible to contribute (annual contribution maximum divided by 12).
 That is NOT the case with 401Ks.

 You can still front-load an HSA, however, you’d have to pull back funds or face taxes and penalties if you were not eligible every month of the year.
 Any excess contributions and earnings must be reported as taxable income and excess contributions are subject to a 6% penalty for every year they remain in the HSA.
 You can withdraw excess contributions by the tax deadline to avoid the penalty, but that can be a pain.
 Check out IRS Form 8889 and its instructions for more on excess HSA contributions.

 Additionally, employer HSA contributions are often made as a lump sum at the beginning of the year instead of matching by paycheck.
 With HSAs, there isn’t the same incentive to max your contribution before you leave an employer as there is with a 401K.

 Furthermore, HSA maximums are much lower than 401K maximums, so the potential benefit of capturing more gains by contributing earlier in the year is much more limited.
 That potential benefit, in my view, does not outweigh the risk of taxes and penalties.

-I am a huge fan of HSA’s and make the maximum contribution to them annually.
+I am a huge fan of HSAs (here are my picks for the best HSA account) and make the maximum contribution to them annually.
 In many ways, they are the ultimate tax-advantaged account.
 But with everything highlighted in this article, my recommendation is to not front-load your HSA.
 Outside of the exception I highlighted (if you can think of others, please share in comments), it makes more sense to take the maximum contribution and divide it equally by the number of paychecks you receive per year from your employer (or monthly if you are self-employed).